 The NHS choices website has further information about which services are available to access and when (above)

-Should you need to call an ambulance in an emergency, the telephone number is 999 or 112, both can be used from any university or mobile phone.
+Should you need to call an ambulance in an emergency, the telephone number is 999 or 112.
+Either can be dialled free of charge from any telephone.

 NHS Dental Costs and Prescription Charges

 NHS care and treatment are not entirely free, although children under 16 years old, or under 19 years old and in full-time education, are exempt from the following treatment charges: